codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 For this quick start, we'll focus on two key features: release versions and contextual insights.

 ### Release versions
 Helm-based applications show the release version of the application.
-This is the version of the Helm chart identifying the specific release version in the different Environments.
+This is the app version as defined in the Helm chart identifying the specific release version in the different Environments.

 You can:
 * View the application's dependencies and their versions